AgentArachnid66/AgentArachnid66.github.io/pages/SpyderWebStudios.md

 layout: default
 title: SpyderWeb Studios
 permalink: /SpyderWebStudios/
+regenerate: true
 ---

 # This is where I update on any progress towards my personal projects, both Open Source and Proprietary

 <ul class="post-list">
-  {% for post in site.SoloProjects %}
+  {% for post in site.SpyderWebStudios %}
     <li>
         <h3>
           <a class="post-link" href="{{ post.url | relative_url }}">